HelloblueAI/hbLab-B01/README.md

 Simply activate the voice recognition by clicking the microphone icon, or type the name of the company you wish to contact in the search box.
 B01 will handle the rest, displaying the company's contact information and offering direct dialing if available.

 # Contributing
 Interested in contributing?
 We welcome pull requests, bug reports, and other contributions.
-Please read the CONTRIBUTING.md for guidelines on how to contribute.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md)

 # License
 This project is licensed under the [MIT License](https://github.com/pejmantheory/helloblue/blob/main/LICENSE.md)